Work that requires a Zoning Permit includes, but is not limited to:

 You must provide sufficient detailed and accurate information to submit an application for Zoning Permit.
 Incomplete applications will not be accepted.

-- Applicants should fill out only the highlighted portions on the form.
+- Applicants should fill out only the top portions on the form.
 Applicant AND property owner must sign the application.
 Zoning Staff will fill out the rest of the form during review of your project.

 ☐ Site plan indicating the location of the proposed work relative to the property lines.
 This plan must be drawn at a standard scale and be legible.